The Most Unique Places to Stay in Amsterdam

 A Boat, Windmill, Hexagon, or Crane

 The Netherlands is famous for its beautiful canals; it’s one of the main reasons to go there.
 So while I still recommend taking an hour-long canal ride during your trip, why not elevate the experience by staying in one of the multitude of houseboats available?
-There are many houseboat options listed on airbnb; but, if you would rather stay in a hotel because you like amenities, then you can book a room in a larger boat.
-Many of these options are listed under specialty lodging on TripAdvisor and Bookings.com.
-(These links don’t just filter to the home page, but are already filtered to showcase all boat options in Amsterdam.)
+There are many houseboat options listed on Airbnb; but, if you would rather stay in a hotel because you like amenities, then you can book a room in a larger boat.
+Many of these options are listed under specialty lodging on TripAdvisor and Booking.com.

 What could possibly be more cute and quaint than staying the night in a windmill on the outskirts of Amsterdam?
 It may not be the most comfortable place you have ever stayed, but for a night or two, I can only imagine how memorable of an experience this would be.
-Airbnb has 2 windmills that you can book; One is a private room in a windmill and costs around $145 dollars a night, while you can book the other for around $330 a night and have an entire windmill to yourself.
+Airbnb has two fantastic windmill options that you can book.
+One is a private room in a windmill and costs around $145 dollars a night.
+The other is an entire windmill that fits six people for around $330 a night.
 Both of these windmills are rated very highly with the reviews all stating in one way or another that the windmill stay was the highlight of the trip.

 3. Cube House